LF-Decentralized-Trust/project-proposals/HIPs/baf.md

 **[Minifabric, a Hyperledger Lab](https://github.com/hyperledger-labs/minifabric)** is a deployment, development, administration and learning tool for people who would like to experience Hyperledger Fabric as a developer, administrator or Fabric deployer.
 This lab was [proposed on October 6, 2020](https://github.com/hyperledger-labs/hyperledger-labs.github.io/pull/148), and it supports Hyperledger Fabric.
 We are open to discussions with the maintainers of Minifabric if they are interested in contributing source that would improve BAF for Hyperledger Fabric production-grade deployments.

 **[Fabric Operations Console, a Hyperledger Lab](https://github.com/hyperledger-labs/fabric-operations-console)** provides a web console interface for maintaining Hyperledger Fabric components.
 This is a recent contribution to Hyperledger Labs ([proposed to Hyperledger Labs on June 2, 2021](https://github.com/hyperledger-labs/hyperledger-labs.github.io/pull/173)).
 We would be interested in determining if there are things from this lab that could be contributed to BAF as a potential add on for those that are interested in a web console for maintaining a Hyperledger Fabric network.

+## How does BAF meet the incubation entry considerations
+### Codebase
+* _Code should exist as open source software in some form.
+Previous accepted projects have come up through labs (e.g., Cactus, Ursa); while others previously had stand alone governance prior to joining (e.g., Besu)._

+  **BAF has been in Hyperledger Labs since October, 2019**

+* _DCO sign off should exists in the code repository.
+If not 100% ready, the code must be capable of becoming compliant upon entry (i.e., squash commit)._

+  **BAF has required DCO signoffs since entry into the Labs**

+### Maintainers
+* _The project should have multiple maintainers.
+These maintainers need not be from different companies; however, having maintainers from different companies is seen as a positive sign.
+Proposals with only one maintainer have been rejected by prior TSCs._

+  **The maintainers can be found listed in [MAINTAINERS.md](https://github.com/hyperledger-labs/blockchain-automation-framework/blob/main/MAINTAINERS.md).
+Multiple companies are represented in the list.**

+* _The project should have demonstrable examples of POC/production uses publicly available._

+  **BAF is being used for multiple engagements.**

+* _The project should have the backing of more than one organization/individuals (i.e., the project proposers should be able to demonstrate significant, long term contribution in codebase)._

+  **There have been commits from at least 6 separate organizations during its lifetime.**

+### Community
+* _The TSC is more likely to accept projects that have contributors familiar with open source practices.
+Participating in existing projects or starting in Hyperledger Labs is a great place to grow this experience._

+  **As mentioned previously, BAF has been operating in an open source model since being brought into Hyperledger Labs in October 2019.
+BAF also utilizes all of the Hyperledger community channels for answering questions and hosting meetings.**

+### Sponsors
+* _Sponsors are advocates for the project.
+There should be more than one sponsor, and they should be from different organizations.
+They may or may not be committing resources to the project._

+  **Multiple sponsors exist for the project as listed at the top of this document, including sponsors who are contributing and using BAF.**

+### Legal
+* Trademark concerns – project names should not be trademarked by a contributing company or if it is, then the trademark will need to be handed over to Hyperledger.
+Project names must be approved by the Hyperledger marketing committee

+  **We would like the Hyperledger marketing committee to propose a name for the project.**

+* Projects do not require a name prior to being submitted.

+  **We would like the Hyperledger marketing committee to propose a name for the project.**

+* Codebase should be Apache 2 licensable, without encumbrances
+    * Non-Apache 2 licensed code is possible, but requires Governing board approval (Section 12 subsection d of the Hyperledger Charter)
+    * Special examination should be given to copyleft and non-licensed code.
+    * Required patent licensing issues have prevented projects from entering Incubation.
+    * GPL licensing issues have prevented projects from entering Incubation.

+  **The source code is Apache 2 licensed.**

+* If code does not already have copyright, the code should be modified to include copyright as per Copyright and License Policy prior to being brought into Hyperledger.

+  **We may have some work to do here.**0

+### Overlap with Existing Projects
+* _The TSC has mentioned that they are not interested in bringing in additional distributed ledger projects.
+There should be a distinct advantage for a new distributed ledger project.
+This will be similar for other types of projects.
+In general, if a project is similar to an existing project, there should be a distinct advantage that the project brings over and beyond the existing project and that this cannot be contributed directly to the existing project._

+  **See previous FAQ "How does BAF relate to existing projects and labs?"**

+* _New projects should bring something to the table that current projects do not._

+  **See previous FAQ "How does BAF relate to existing projects and labs?"**